caffeinated-pixels/javascript-calculator/README.md

 Extra features I added include:

-- formula display with customised scrollbar (I used the [react-custom-scrollbars library](https://github.com/malte-wessel/react-custom-scrollbars))
+- formula display with customized scrollbar (I used the [react-custom-scrollbars library](https://github.com/malte-wessel/react-custom-scrollbars))
 - comma separation of digits
 - a del/backspace button
 - a proper pos/neg button (as opposed to just using the subtract key)
 - limited max digits to 21
 - keyboard controls

+I revisited my calculator app in autumn 2022 to make some significant improvements, including:

+- converting class-based components to functional components with hooks
+- converting to TypeScript
+- updating to dart sass and splitting into sass modules
+- using the [bignumber.js library](https://github.com/MikeMcl/bignumber.js/) to improve number precision
+- adding jest/react-test-library unit, integration and snapshot tests
+- adding [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to automate linting and type checking prior to committing
+- general bug fixing and refactoring

 ## Notes